Best Site Reliability Engineering (SRE) & DevOps Tools for 2026

 Developer portals centralize service ownership, runbooks, and operational standards in one place.
 These portals are important for SRE teams because they allow developers to self-serve reliability information without needing to ask for help during an incident.
 By providing a clear view of who owns a service and how healthy it is, portals help teams scale their operations and maintain consistent standards across the entire organization.

-1. Backstage: Created by Spotify, this open-source framework is highly flexible and allows teams to build a custom portal using a large ecosystem of plugins.
+Open-sourced by Spotify in 2020 and now a CNCF incubating project with 500+ community plugins, this open-source framework is highly flexible and allows teams to build a custom portal suited to their exact needs.
 It is the industry standard for organizations that have the engineering resources to maintain and customize their own internal platform.

-2. Port: Port uses a no-code approach that allows SREs to build a software catalog based on custom blueprints rather than a rigid data model.
+Port uses a no-code approach that allows SREs to build a software catalog based on custom blueprints rather than a rigid data model, with 50+ out-of-the-box integrations covering GitHub, PagerDuty, Datadog, Kubernetes, and more.
 It features a self-service hub where developers can perform complex actions like provisioning resources or triggering rollbacks through a simple interface.

-3. Cortex: This platform focuses heavily on service maturity and reliability by using scorecards to track engineering metrics.
+This platform focuses heavily on service maturity and reliability by using scorecards to track engineering metrics, and is used by engineering teams at Zoom, Snowflake, and DoorDash to track service maturity at scale.
 It helps SRE teams drive better operational habits by providing clear visibility into which services meet production readiness standards.

-4. OpsLevel: OpsLevel is designed for quick setup and uses AI to automatically detect and enrich service information from your existing tech stack.
+OpsLevel is designed for quick setup and uses AI-assisted enrichment to automatically detect service ownership and tech stack details from your existing tooling.
 It focuses on reducing manual work by keeping ownership data and service health checks updated without requiring constant human input.

 | Tool | Best For | Strengths | Watchouts |